uyuni-project/uyuni-rfc/accepted/00000-salt-package-versioning.md

 - We need to have clear way to identify the exact salt code used with the salt packages as the release number is not reliable.
 - There were some issues detected for the cases when the outdated salt is used either on `salt-master` or `salt-minion` side, but such cases are hard to identify as the only reliable data is the changelog of the package.
-- Make it easier to ensure that newer version of Salt is used on the `salt-master` side by enforce preventing adding higher `salt-minion` version to bootstrap repos.
+- Make it easier to ensure that newer version of Salt is used on the `salt-master` side by enforce preventing adding higher `salt-minion` version to bootstrap and client tools repos.
 - Unify the same approach for classic salt package used on the `salt-master` side and for the salt bundle to make the check, if the versions aligned, clear for the supporters and the users.

 # Detailed design